emberjs/rfcs/text/0432-contextual-helpers.md

 {{/each}}
 ```

+This feature would work with element modifiers as well.

+Ideally, this should also work with components.
+However, currently there are
+two pieces to a component – a template and a JavaScript class, either could be
+optional.
+This poses a challenge to invoking components this way – without
+going through the component helper, there is no easy way to import or package
+a component into a single value.
+This is a solvable problem, but to design a
+solution for that would be out of scope for this RFC.
+For the time being, the
+only way to get a handle of a "component defition value" would be through the
+component helper.
+Attempting to "invoke" just the component template or class
+this way will result in a runtime error.

 ## How we teach this

 There are two sides to this feature – the consumption side and the authoring